boj/redistore/README.md

 Depends on the [Redigo](https://github.com/garyburd/redigo) and [go redis](https://gopkg.in/redis.v5) Redis Libraries.

-Use Redigo if you are using standalone redis and go redis for redis cluster
+If you are deploying
+    - Standalore redis, then use Redigo
+    - Redis Cluster for high scale, then use go redis

 ## Installation